splunk/public-o11y-docs/admin/authentication-tokens/org-tokens.rst

 .. note::

-   If you rename an access token, you need to choose a new token name in your AWS integration.
-You can do that :ref:`in the UI <aws-wizardconfig>`.
+   For :ref:`Cloud integrations (AWS, GCP, or Azure) <get-started-connect>`, after renaming an access token you'll need to choose a new token name via the API.
+For AWS, you can also set up a new token :ref:`in the UI <aws-wizardconfig>`.

 Disable or enable an access token
 =====================================